OrthogonalScribe/baktu/doc/mdbook/src/roadmap.md

 ## Documentation issues

-* `S` reproducible documentation build environment.
-A fresh setup resulted in a broken stock theme, in addition to the `pagetoc` plugin not working
 * `S` host code and documentation on baktu.net and mirror on one or more of the mainstream platforms
     * add appropriate GH topics to project
 * `S` consider using [cargo-msrv](https://github.com/foresterre/cargo-msrv)